Cue Cards Samples with band 8 answers

 Model Answer 1:

-The child, I helped, is familiar to me, and, in fact, he lives in the same neighbourhood as me, and I see him pretty much every week, troubling the other children while playing with them at a nearby playground.
+Oh, this is an interesting topic to talk about.
+It reminds me of a child I helped and who is familiar to me.
+In fact, he lives in the same neighbourhood as me, and I see him pretty much every week, troubling the other children while playing with them at a nearby playground.
 In short, he was a “troublemaker”.
 Anyway, let me tell you what exactly happened.

 It was during the mid-day on a weekend, about a year ago, and nobody else was around, and I was just casually walking back to my home after buying some groceries.
 But, as I was walking, I heard a “whimpering” sound, coming from somewhere around me.
 So, I stopped for a while and tried to find the source of the whimpering sound.
 Then, I noticed that the sound was coming from above a tree, just about a hundred meters away from me.
 I cautiously approached the tree and saw that a 6/7-year-old boy was stuck high above that tree, and that boy was none other than the “brat” from my own neighbourhood.
 The boy was scared to death!